malachi-iot/estdlib/README.md

 Doubly-linked list having the same capabilities as forward_list with its node allocation.

+## IO Streams

+Rudimentary ostream/istream support is now present.
+The API is mostly internal, but functionally it's shaping up well.
+These have been implemented differently than regular std::ios and friends - it uses templates much more strongly and does not depend on virtual functions.
+A deeper discussion is warranted, expect better documentation in time.

 ## Queues

 Circular queues are particularly useful in embedded environments, and as such layer1::deque provides exactly that.
 A layer2 and layer3 variant are planned.